Global Fashion Management MA

 If you’re buying a new laptop for your studies, then we recommend that you wait until you’re registered as a student so that you take advantage of discounts given to university students.
 Delaying purchasing also allows you to find out from your programme leader what you need and what you do not need.
 Depending on your circumstances you can benefit from a laptop loan or further support from our Financial Assistance Fund.

-You’ll also have access to further digital equipment in our studios and using our loan scheme.
+You will also have access to further digital equipment in our studios and using our loan scheme.
 But, you may decide to purchase your own equipment which will result in additional optional costs.
-Examples are: Drawing tablet (£50–£500); Digital camera (£200–£1500); etc.
+Examples are Drawing tablet (£50–£500); Digital camera (£200–£1500); etc.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs.